 The next version of the app will give users the option to take advantage of all the extended features or just the basic ones.
 This way, people unwilling to provide their personal health information and national ID number can still use the app for calling, location sharing and sending video feeds.

 MDA executives have a vision for a new approach to emergencies:

-With one of the highest teenage suicide rates globally59 and a shortage of counseling services, New Zealand harnessed an innovative e-therapy solution to reduce the impact of teenage depression.
+With one of the highest teenage suicide rates globally59 and a shortage of counselling services, New Zealand harnessed an innovative e-therapy solution to reduce the impact of teenage depression.

-Initially, mental health professionals were skeptical about SPARX’s effectiveness.
+Initially, mental health professionals were sceptical about SPARX’s effectiveness.
 But several studies have shown SPARX to be as effective as face-to-face counselling.60 For instance, in a 2012 comparative study (n=187) measuring the effectiveness of SPARX versus traditional counselling, SPARX helped more kids aged 12–19 recover from depression.
-Additionally, 43.7 percent achieved remission, compared to the 26.4 percent receiving traditional counselling.61
+Additionally, 43.7 per cent achieved remission, compared to the 26.4 per cent receiving traditional counselling.61

 The app tracks user progress by administering a patient health questionnaire, PHQ-9 (a validated mental health assessment tool), as the player progresses through game levels.
 The ongoing assessment measures app effectiveness at the population and individual level by ensuring the app does not cause harm or create an opportunity cost (e.g., by keeping patients from seeking further help while they participate in an intervention that isn’t working).
 If scores remain low, the app prompts the player to use SPARX’s telephonic or text messaging service or seek face-to-face counselling.